From Xojo Documentation

 You can place other controls on the surface of any tab panel.
 Such controls are visible only when the user clicks on that panel's tab to bring it to the front.
 You can use the PanelIndex property of the Control class to read the panel on which the control is located.

-Placing TabPanels within PagePanels (and vice versa) are not officially supported.
+Placing TabPanels within PagePanels (and vice versa) are not supported.

 Controls placed on TabPanels are referenced in your code just by using the control name as if it were not on a TabPanel: